ashrakrahman/Premier-League-2015-16/README.md

 ## Available Scripts

+In the project directory, fist run:

+### `yarn`

+This will install all dependencies you need to run this project

-In the project directory, you can run:
+Then , in the project directory, you can run:

 ### `yarn start`